Michael Somare

-Sir Michael Thomas Somare GCL GCMG CH CF SSI KStJ KSG PC (9 April 1936 – 26 February 2021) was a Papua New Guinean politician.
+Sir Michael Thomas Somare GCL GCMG CH CF SSI KStJ KSG PC (9 April 1936 – 25 February 2021) was a Papua New Guinean politician.
 Widely called the "father of the nation" (Papa blo kantri), he was the first Prime Minister after independence.
 At the time of his death, Somare was also the longest-serving prime minister, having been in office for 17 years over three separate terms: from 1975 to 1980; from 1982 to 1985; and from 2002 to 2011.
 His political career spanned from 1968 until his retirement in 2017.
 Besides serving as PM, he was minister of foreign affairs, leader of the opposition and governor of East Sepik Province.

 He served in a variety of positions.
 His base was not primarily in political parties but in East Sepik Province, the area that elected him.
 During his political career he was a member of the House of Assembly and after independence in 1975 the National parliament for the East Sepik Provincial – later open – seat.
 He was the first chief minister at the end of colonial rule.
 Thereafter he became the first Prime Minister after independence from 1975 to 1980.
 He returned to the office of Prime Minister from 1982 to 1985, and his longest stint in the position was from 2002 to 2011.
 He also served as Cabinet Minister: he was minister of foreign affairs from 1988 to 1992; from 1999 to 2001 he was subsequently minister of foreign affairs, minister of mining and Bougainville, minister of foreign affairs and Bougainville affairs.
-He was leader of the opposition from 1980 to 1982, and thereafter in that position from 1985 to 1988 and finally from 2001 to 2002.
+He was leader of the opposition from 1968 to 1972, from 1980 to 1982, and thereafter in that position from 1985 to 1988, from 1992 to 1993, and finally from 2001 to 2002.
 When the new position of political governor as head of the provincial administration and representative MP was created in 1995, Somare took up the job.
 He was governor of East Sepik from 1995 until 1999.
 After the last election that he contended, he again became Governor of East Sepik (2012–2016).
 He was a founding member of the Pangu Party which led PNG into independence in 1975.
 He resigned from the Pangu Party and became an independent in 1988.
 He rejoined the Pangu Party in 1994 but was sacked as a leader in the following year.
 He was then asked to join and lead the National Alliance Party.
 In 2017 he left politics and also the National Alliance Party.